 Our findings extend research in three main ways: First, our results showed that participants who reported feeling connected on Facebook showed less neural activity in the ventral striatum, part of the social pain network previously shown to respond to social exclusion in adolescents (Vijayakumar et al., 2017).
 This finding complements with our self-report data, which showed a marginal negative association between connectedness on Facebook and psychological distress after social exclusion.
 Our results are also consistent with prior findings demonstrating that adolescents who spent more time with friends showed lower levels of activation in the social pain network during social exclusion (Masten et al., 2012).
-On the other hand, individuals in more hostile social environments demonstrated higher levels of neural activation in the social pain network (Schriber et al., 2018), suggesting that hostile social environments may increase the cost of potentially being ostracised by the sociaal group, therefore increasing the stress of social exclusion.
+On the other hand, individuals in more hostile social environments demonstrated higher levels of neural activation in the social pain network (Schriber et al., 2018), suggesting that hostile social environments may increase the cost of potentially being ostracized by the social group, therefore increasing the stress of social exclusion.
 Together, these findings indicate that individuals who feel connected to family and friends, or spend more time with friends, may feel more accepted by their social support group, which in turn reduces the degree to which social stressors (such as exclusion) are perceived as threatening.

-Second, the results indicated that participants who reported habitual use of Facebook showed higher levels of neural activity in the mentalizing network during social exclusion.
+Our second finding revealed that participants who reported habitual use of Facebook showed higher levels of neural activity in the mentalizing network during social exclusion.
 The use of fMRI can provide additional information about the neuropsychological mechanisms that may underlie the decreased distress of the habitual Facebook users.
 The mentalizing network, comprised of the precuneus, temporo-parietal junction (TPJ) and the medial prefrontal cortex (mPFC), is implicated in theory of mind tasks requiring the capacity to understand the other's thoughts and beliefs (Amodio & Frith, 2006; Frith & Frith, 2012; Saxe & Powell, 2006).
 Prior neuroimaging studies on the cyberball game has found significant activation in regions in the mentalizing network, such as the precuneus (Vijayakumar et al., 2017), MPFC (Vijayakumar et al., 2017; Wagels et al., 2017).
 And activity in the mentalizing network during social exclusion has been thought to adaptively regulate social behavior by processing social cues with new information regarding the current situation (Van Overwalle & Baetens, 2009).
 In the context of Cyberball social exclusion, recruitment of the mentalizing network may reflect participants’ efforts to inference the intentions of other players for the social exclusion (Karremans et al., 2011).
 In addition, higher neural activation in the mentalizing network was associated with higher levels of social conformity, suggesting that the mentalizing network may track social cues and regulate social behavior (Falk et al., 2014).
 The current study reported that individuals who report more automated, habitual use of Facebook showed higher neural activation in the mentalizing network during Cyberball social exclusion, suggesting that habitual Facebook users may be better at tracking social cues and inferring intentions of the other players, which may contribute to buffered psychological distress after social exclusion.